Steve Brooks (statistician)

-Stephen Peter "Steve" Brooks is Executive Director of Select Statistical Services Ltd, a statistical research consultancy company based in Exeter, and former professor of statistics at the Statistical Laboratory of the University of Cambridge.
+Stephen Peter "Steve" Brooks is a British statistician.
+He is the Executive Director of Select Statistical Services Ltd, a statistical research consultancy company based in Exeter, and former professor of statistics at the Statistical Laboratory of the University of Cambridge.

 He received a degree in mathematics from Bristol University in 1991, and a master's degree in statistics from the University of Kent.
 He received his PhD at Cambridge; his supervisor was Gareth Roberts.
 Post-graduation he then returned to Bristol as a lecturer in the Statistics Group and then Senior Lecturer at the University of Surrey.
 In 2000 Brooks returned to Cambridge first as a fellow of King's College, Cambridge. and then of Wolfson College.

 He is a specialist in Markov chain Monte Carlo and applied statistical methods.

 He is one of the founding directors of the National Centre for Statistical Ecology which was set up in 2005.